-2. Spheno-palatine (N. spheno-palatini, nasales, nasales laterales).
-They sometimes come off immediately from the trunk; but sometimes the trunk first divides into two or three branches which are then again united by a gangliform enlargement called the spheno-palatine gangliform (G. Meckelii), from which these branches together with the palatine and Vidian branches are given off.
-The spheno-palatine nerve soon divides into three or four considerable branches, which pass inwards through the spheno-palatine foramen, into the nose, and are distributed to the membrane of the posterior ethmoidal cells, sphenoidal sinus, eustachian tube, outer and back part of the side of the nose, and of the back part of the septum.
-One branch after passing over the septum is continued through the foramen incisivum to the roof of the mouth; and sometimes forms a ganglion (G. naso-palatinum) described by Cloquet.
+3. Spheno-palatine.
+(N. spheno-palatini, nasales They sometimes come off immediately from the trunk: but sometimes the trunk first divides into two or three branches which are then again united by a gangliform enlargement called the SPHENO-PALATINE GANGLION.
+G. Meckelii, from which these branches together with the palatine and pterygoid branches are given off.
+The spheno-palatine nerve soon divides into three or four considerable branches, which pass inwards through the spheno-palatine foramen, into the nose, and are distributed to the membrane of the posterior ethmoidal cells, sphenoidal sinus, Eustachian tube, outer and back part of the side of the nose, and of the back part of the septum.
+One branch after passing over the septum is continued through the foramen incisivum to the roof of the mouth; and sometimes forms a GANGLION, G. naso-palatinum, described by Cloquet.

-3. Pterygoid (N. pterygoideus, vidianus, anastomoticus).
+4. Pterygoid.
+(N. pterygoideus, vidianus, anastomoticus.)
 Comes off from the spheno-palatine ganglion, or by a trunk in common with the spheno-palatine nerve.
-It directs its course backward through the pterygoid canal or foramen, and in it divides into two branches:- which passes into the skull through the cartilaginous and membranous substance, which fills up the opening between the sphenoid bone and petrous portion of the temporal bone; is continued backwards in a groove upon the latter, and passing through a small opening into the canal of Fallopius, joins with the facial nerve.
+It directs its course backward through the pterygoid canal or foramen, and in it divides into two branches:- a.
+Superficial, (N. petrosus superficialis,) which passes into the skull through the cartilaginous and membranous substance, which fills up the foramen lacerum basis cranii anterius, is continued backwards in the canalis innominatus, and passing through the foramen innominatum it enters the stylo-mastoid canal, and joins with the facial nerve.

-β.
-Deep (N. profundus).
-After issuing from the pterygoid canal, passes backwards into the carotid canal, and there joins with the branches which form the communication between the sympathetic and the fifth and sixth nerves of the brain.
+β .
+Deep.
+(N. profundus.)
+After issuing from the pterygoid canal, passes backwards into the carotid canal, and there joins with the branches which form the communication between the sympathetic, and the fifth and sixth nerves of the brain.

-4. Palatine (N. palatinus, palato-maxillaris).
+5. Palatine.
+(N. palatinus, palato-maxillaris.)
 Descends in the fossa between the pterygoid process of the sphenoid bone and the palatine bone, and divides usually into three branches.
-The largest of the three descends through the pterygo-palatine canal, furnishing some branches to the membrane at the back part of the nose, and after passing inferiorly through the posterior palatine foramen, is continued upon the under surface of the bony palate; upon which it divides into three or four considerable branches, which take their course between the bone and membrane at the root of the alveolar process, and are distributed to the membrane of the mouth and gums.
+The largest of the three descends through the pterygo-palatine canal, furnishing some branches to the membrane at the back part of the nose, and after passing inferiorly through the palato maxillary foramen, is continued upon the under surface of the bony palate; upon which it divides into three or four considerable branches, which take their course between the bone and membrane at the root of the alveolar process, and are distributed to the membrane of the mouth and gums.
 The two or three smaller, after passing some way in the canal with the larger, descend through separate bony passages, and are distributed to the tonsil, velum palati, and the pillars of the fauces.